weierophinney/grumpy-phpunit/test-doubles.markdown

     }

 A totally contrived example to be sure, but why did we do the test this way?
-In our code under test we specifically are using type hinting so the code is expecting to be given a dependency of a specific type.
+In our code under test, class Baz, we use type hinting to ensure that the constructor method expects to be given dependencies of specific type.

-We don't need to completely mock out $foo because our test doesn't require a Foo object to do anything.
-Remember, the goal when writing tests is to also minimize the amount of testing code you need to write.
+We don't need to provide a full mock of $foo because our test doesn't require a Foo object to do anything.
+Remember, the goal when writing tests is also to keep your test code to a minimum.
 Don't mock things if they don't need to be mocked!

 ## Test Stubs
 {: lang="php" }